tedunderwood/fiction/readme.md

 workflow
 --------

-The dataset-creation workflow is a mess because we're assembling volumes from multiple sources and doing a lot of manual tagging.
+The dataset-creation workflow is a mess because I'm assembling volumes from multiple sources and doing a lot of manual tagging.
 But it starts by randomly selecting volumes from existing corpora, guided by LoC tags, using scripts like get_chicago_data and find_genre_fiction.
 I add volumes one by one from bibliographies, using fiction_browser and tag_chicago_data.

 This leaves me with two separate metadata files (hathigenremeta and chicagometa).
 To actually get the hathi data I run list_of_missing_vols and then rsync the resulting volume list up to Taub.